cfhirsch/adventofcode2024/README.md

 Part 2: Very easy to modify the solution to Part 1 to recursively add up all the paths from a 0 to a 9.
 That is, the number of paths from a 0 to a 9 is the sum of all paths from neighboring 1s to a 9, each of which is in turn the sum of all paths from neighboring 2s to a 9, etc.

+**Dec 11:**

+Part 1: I'm starting with naive implementation where I parse the puzzle input into a list, and then update and insert items according to the rules.
+I got the correct answer, but it took over 21 seconds which is not great.